-In 1830, Joseph Palmer wore a long, flowing beard, considered such a fashion crime at the time that men attacked him and local authorities threw him in jail.
+In 1830, Joseph Palmer wore a long, flowing beard, considered such a fashion crime then that men attacked him and local authorities threw him in jail.

-For more than a century, men considered facial hair a fashion don't.
+For more than a century, men had considered facial hair a fashion “don’t.”
 Since 1720, only Jewish-American men wore beards and moustaches.
 And Joseph Palmer.

-He was born in 1789 in No Town, a village between Leominster and Fitchburg, Mass., and fought in the War of 1812.
+Joseph Palmer was born in 1789 in Notown, a village between Leominster and Fitchburg, Mass., and fought in the War of 1812.

 People considered him eccentric.
 He wouldn’t serve rum to his hired farmhands because of his belief in temperance.
 And at the age of 40, he decided to emulate Moses and Jesus by growing a beard.